Garena: 2017 - present

 In 2017, Garena launched its first self-developed mobile game, Free Fire.
 Since its release, Free Fire has gained a substantial user base in Southeast Asia and Latin America and expanded its reach, being available in more than 130 countries.
 As of February 2024, Free Fire has over 100 million daily active users worldwide.
 According to data.ai, it was the most downloaded mobile game worldwide from 2019 to 2021 and continued to lead as the most-downloaded mobile battle royale game in 2022 and 2023.
+Besides Southeast Asia and Taiwan, Free Fire is also available in markets such as Europe, North America, Latin America, Brazil, and the Middle East and Africa.

 Free Fire's popularity extends into the esports arena.
 The Free Fire World Series 2021 Singapore (FFWS 2021 SG), held in May 2021, achieved a record of 5.4 million concurrent viewers, excluding Chinese platforms.
 This marked the highest peak viewership for any esports match in history, as reported by Esports Charts.

 In January 2021, Garena acquired Vancouver-based Phoenix Labs, the developers of Dauntless.
 The acquisition aimed to expand Garena's international presence and enhance its capabilities in game development globally.
 Operations at Phoenix Labs and the development of Dauntless continued without disruption following the acquisition.
 By 2023, Phoenix Labs had transitioned back to operating as an independent studio following a management buyout supported by investors.